3 Reasons Why You’re Not Getting Better At Lifting Heavy Things

 Photo Credit: Elitefts.com

-However, as Greg points out, in some of the most popular strength-based programs out there – 5/3/1, Cube Method, Juggernaut, etc – the bulk of the volume hovers in the 60-80% (1RM) range.
+However, it’s important to understand that most of the popular strength-based programs out there – 5/3/1, Cube Method, Juggernaut, etc – the bulk of the volume hovers in the 60-80% (1RM) range.

 That’s in stark contrast to what many people perceive as the right approach when strength is the goal.

-Training heavy all the time is going to wear you down after a while.
-Not only will your joints take a beating, but it’s neurally taxing too, and your nervous system is going to flip you the bird at some point.
+Training heavy all the time is going to wear you down.
+Not only will your joints take a beating, but it’s neurally taxing as well.

 3. Making Stuff Harder For the Sake of Making It Harder